ZalinaMag/cryptocurrency-exchange-rate-parsing-app/README.md

-## Project for Cryptocurrency Price Monitoring and Email Notifications
+## Project for Cryptocurrency Price Monitoring and Email Notifications written in Python & Dockerfile
+It continuously monitors price changes and reacts in near real-time in a resource-efficient, asynchronous manner.

+### Features
+The app:
+- fetches and processes cryptocurrency prices from various exchanges every 2 minutes
+- compares current price data to previous values
+- possibly sends email alerts and writes updated data to the database

 ### Requirements

 - [Docker](https://www.docker.com/)